Ways to use the iPad (Pro) for your productivity

 In comparison, Things is a little bit simpler and comes with its own methodology.
 There is less customizability, but that also means less things needed to learn and less things to worry about.

 Both links lead to in-depth reviews of either application, as they are too complex to describe in a paragraph.
 Either app will be a good addition to productive iPad workflows.
-If new to task management, our article on getting started with task management might give some extra insight on this topic.

 Working with documents